 Accurate evaluation and diagnosis of neurological problems require sophisticated medical knowledge.
-Greenwich Hospital neurologists are highly skilled in the use of advanced techniques to reach a proper diagnosis.
+Greenwich Hospital neurologists and neurosurgeons are highly skilled in the use of advanced techniques to reach a proper diagnosis.

 After a complete medical history and physical examination, patients may undergo diagnostic tests appropriate for their condition.
 Following are among the tests offered at Greenwich Hospital: